What is a capital campaign?

 Are you looking to build a new church, grow your organization’s endowment or reduce debt?
 A capital campaign may be the solution for your nonprofit.

-A capital campaign is an intentional, intense, relatively short-term period of fundraising that a nonprofit conducts to achieve one or more specific project goals, such as building an endowment, constructing capital improvements, reducing debt or funding a program.
+A capital campaign is defined as an intentional, intense, relatively short-term period of fundraising that a nonprofit conducts to achieve one or more specific project goals, such as building an endowment, constructing capital improvements, reducing debt or funding a program.

 At some point in the life of every nonprofit, the organization’s leadership will recognize the need for a capital campaign.
 A campaign is an opportunity for the organization to take the next step in its development.
 A successful fundraising campaign spurs growth in areas such as facilities, programs, financing or constituents served, allowing the organization to more fully achieve its mission.

-- Hiring a capital campaign consultant
+Purpose of a capital campaign

 Unlike an annual appeal, a capital campaign is designed to achieve specific project goals, not provide ongoing support.